WerWolv/EdiZon/README.md

 3. Select the bookmark with address you want to find the pointer chain that targets it.
 4. Press Lstick down will start the search with default configuration.
 5. Or press LZ+Y to go setting page for the search parameters.
 Move the cursor to the position you want to modify and press L or R to increment or decrement the value.
 Some value cannot be modified at the moment.
 Press + to start the search.
-6. Result is added to the bookmark.
-Test it and if a good pointer chain is found add it to the cheat code file.
+6. Results are appended to the bookmark list.
+Test them to see the validity of the chain when the game state change, especially after relaunching the game.
+When satisfied that a good bookmark entry is found press Y while highlighting the bookmark to add it to the cheat code file.
 7. Pointer search can be paused by holddown ZL+B. Normal functionality of the app is all available while pointer search is pause.
 8. Start pointer search again to resume (step 4 or 5).
 Very important to ensure memory search results is valid before continuing the pointer chain search, repeat step 2 if necessary.
 To abort the search and start from scratch press ZL+"+".
-9. Results are appended to the bookmark list.
-Test them to see the validity of the chain when the game state change, especially after relaunching the game.
-When satisfied that a good bookmark entry is found Y while highlighting the bookmark to add it to the code list.

 Original functinality of Edizon on game save is available when launched without a game running.